Are You Suffering From severe endometriosis?

 Direct assessment of endometriotic foci at laparoscopy may be viewed as a “gold standard” for identifying endometriosis.
-Laparoscopic removal of endometriosis significantly reduces pain and improves quality of life.
+Laparoscopic removal of focus significantly reduces pain and improves quality of life.
 Early diagnosis, surgical confirmation and therapy of endometriosis by laparoscopic techniques is recommended as soon as symptoms occur, even in adolescent girls.

-Can a clinical test detect deep endometriosis?
+Can a clinical test detect deep disease?

-A clinical examination during menstruation is proposed as a simple and reliable test to diagnose deep endometriosis.
+A clinical examination during menstruation is proposed as a simple and reliable test to diagnose deep disease.
 It also helps to decide which women may require bowel surgery.
 In >60% of cases deep lesions are “unexpected” findings at laparoscopy, these women are the candidates for bowel preparation before laparoscopy.

 What is needed for definite diagnosis of endometriosis?

 Diagnosis of endometriosis requires a careful clinical examination in combination with judicious use and critical interpretation of laboratory tests, imaging techniques, and, in most instances, surgical evaluation combined with biopsy results of excised lesions.